 Prior to coming to the University of Denver, I taught literature and narrative theory at the DigiPen Institute of Technology (Redmond, WA; 2003-2006), and was an assistant professor in the Department of Comparative Literature and Languages at Hofstra University and Director of the Hebrew program (Hempstead, NY; 2006-2008).

-My book, "In the Shadow of Zion: Promised Lands Before Israel" (NYU), will be published in the fall of 2014.
+My book, "In the Shadow of Zion: Promised Lands Before Israel" (NYU), was published in the fall of 2014 and has received several positive reviews.
 For more on my research see www.adamrovner.com

 Please see my c.v. for a complete list of publications.